cousins

 Where It Is Legal for Cousins to Marry

-Marrying first cousins is illegal in only about half of the US states.
+Marrying first cousins is illegal in half of the US states.

 While it may seem almost as bad as marrying a sibling, the laws across all states do not universally prohibit the union of first cousins.
 A total of 19 states allow first cousins to get married, 24 strictly prohibit it, and 7 permit first cousin marriage in certain circumstances.